reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/order-creation.md

  1. Click the shipping option in the admin menu to open the shipping settings panel.

 ### Taxation
+**Custom Rates**
+ 1. Click the taxation option in the admin menu to open the taxation settings panel.

+**Avalara**
+ 1. Click the taxation option in the admin menu to open the taxation settings panel.

+**TaxCloud**
+ 1. Click the taxation option in the admin menu to open the taxation settings panel.

 ## Testing Steps
  1. Starting at the shop’s product grid page click any product to view the product detail page.
  2. Click on a product’s variant to select the product then click the “Add to cart” button.